molpopgen/fwdpy11/doc/pages/ts.rst

 1. We make several numpy arrays to view the data.
 Internally, the data are stored in C++ containers.
    Thus, the numpy array is really a "view" of the data, and it requires no copies of the data.
 However, It does take a small amount of time to make the view.
-Thus, if we did not store the parents list in the variable `p`, and instead referred to `m.parents` repeatedly, we would end up creating the view of the parental data an additional `2*len(nodes)` times, and our calculation would slow down noticeably.
+Thus, if we did not store the parents list in the variable `p`, and instead referred to `ti.parents` repeatedly, we would end up creating the view of the parental data an additional `2*len(nodes)` times, and our calculation would slow down noticeably.
-2. The `False` passed to the `__call__` function means "do not update the sample lists" for each tree.
-The leaf count lists are always updated, however.
-Saying `True` here updates the sample lists.
-Sample list updating is relatively costly, which is why it is optional.
+2. This is the call to "advance to the next tree".
+When no more trees remain, `False` gets returned.
-3. Internally, our TreeVisitor stores a C++ representation of a MarginalTree.
-Here, through some C++ magic by the authors of pybind11, we are getting copy-free access to that stored data.
+   By default, only "leaf counts" are updated as trees are advanced.
+To update the sample lists for each tree, pass `True` as the last parameter to the `TreeIterator` constructor.
-4. Time is measured from *past* to *present*.
+3. Time is measured from *past* to *present*.
 (This is a difference from msprime.)

 The above loop is "Python fast", meaning that it is a pretty good mix of Python and numpy.
 The main performance hits in code like this are the looping and the round-trip from Python to numpy when accessing indexes in the numpy arrays.